Motorhome Parts And Accessories: A Look At The Motorhome And Some Maintenance Tips

 Class B motorhomes (i.e. carmpervans) are usually referred to as low profile motorhomes.
 They are usually low because no berths are provided in the cab area.
 Most of the times they would be fitted with a fixed double bed at the very rear of the vehicle and mostly have space for two even though some can accommodate up to four people.
 These motorhomes are best suited for short trips and not ideal for full-timing and snow birding.

 Class C motorhomes (i.e. toy hauler) are also known as coach built or alcove.
 They usually have a caravan style body which can be mounted onto a truck chassis or a van.
 A double berth is usually present over the driving cab.
 The most common brands in this category are the Ford and Fiat Brands.
 They are usually built on what is known as a cutaway chassis which does imply that the entire front part of the vehicle including the engine, cockpit area, doors and dash are of the same appearance and construction of a pickup or van.

 Here is a (long) list of motorhome manufacturers from all around the world:

 Because motorhomes serve two distinct purposes of offering transportation and residential purposes, there are special maintenance tips for various motorhome parts and accessories which are necessary to ensure that the motorhome, irrespective of its category is in good working condition.
+With a little reserach, new or used parts that are needed can be located at discount prices.
 These include but are not limited to the following;

 A typical motorhome with a generator and at least two roof air conditioners usually has a minimum of 16 retail hours or more of mandated maintenance that needs to be performed each and every year.
 Doing this does give additional life to the parts of the motorhome.